Performance Framework

 Goal setting forces the coordination of priorities and resources, clarifying what success is, communicating priorities, and motivating Federal managers to tackle pressing management challenges.
 Through a combination of long-term and near-term goal setting, the Administration focuses its efforts on implementing a limited number of actionable goal strategies to advance the well-being of the American people.
 This goal setting entails:

-• Agency Priority Goals: The Department heads of major Federal agencies set approximately 4 to 5 goals that reflect the top near-term, implementation-focused priorities to be achieved over the next two years.
+Agency Priority Goals: The Department heads of major Federal agencies set approximately 3 to 4 goals that reflect the top near-term, implementation-focused priorities to be achieved over the next two years.

 Cross-Agency Priority Goals